mosaicml/composer/composer/algorithms/alibi/README.md

 ### Composer Trainer

+## Suggested Hyperparameters

+We found that `train_sequence_length_scaling=0.25` (sequence length 256) provided appreciable speed and accuracy gains for models evaluated at sequence length 1024.
+We observed that performance significantly degraded for ALiBi models trained on sequence lengths ≤128.
+As such, we do not recommend training models with sequence lengths ≤256 or `train_sequence_length_scaling≤0.03125`, whichever is larger.

 ## Technical Details

 ALiBi dispenses with traditional position embeddings and instead adds a static, non-learned bias to the query-key attention scores (or attention weights).
 This bias is proportional to the distance between the query and key tokens that comprise each attention score.
 The distances are scaled by *m*, a head-specific scalar that is fixed during training.